Cosmetologist Salary

 • Performance

-For hourly or salaried work, you'll generally be paid regardless of the number of clients you see, as the salon is responsible for bringing in customers.
-The upside to both of these is that your paychecks should be predictable, and you don't need to do a ton of self-promotion.
-On the flip side, since you have little control over your clients, you may find yourself working outside your comfort zone and, with hourly pay, your hours can always be cut if the company wants to do so.
+For hourly or salaried work, you'll generally be paid regardless of the number of clients you see.
+The upside to both is that your paychecks should be fairly predictable, and you don't need to do a ton of self-promotion.
+On the flip side, you have little control over your clients may may find yourself working outside your comfort zone.
+And, with hourly pay, your hours may be unpredictable.

 Pay based on performance isn't hugely common, but it involves a mixture of salaried or hourly work and commission.
 The more hands-on work you do, the higher your pay is.
 The upside is you have guaranteed pay, but the downside is you need to advertise yourself to bring in the highest possible pay.